A natural area respite on campus

 Oconee Forest Park and the Rec Sports Complex are open to the public.
 Revitalization of Lake Herrick and surrounding areas creates opportunities for healthy outdoor activity and community engagement.
 The Lake Herrick Pavilion can be reserved by community members through UGA Rec Sports Reservations.
 Please enjoy our shared natural resources with care.

-An interdisciplinary team of students, faculty, staff and community members – led by the Warnell School of Forestry and Natural Resources, Odum School of Ecology River Basin Center, and the Office of Sustainability – helped develop plans to enhance Lake Herrick as a public amenity within Oconee Forest Park and provide a respite amidst the hustle and bustle of daily life.
+An interdisciplinary team of students, faculty, staff and community members—led by the Warnell School of Forestry and Natural Resources, Odum School of Ecology River Basin Center, and the Office of Sustainability—developed a phased approach to enhance water quality and expand low-impact recreational opportunities in and around the lake.

 Private support is playing a critical role in advancing the watershed cleanup and lakefront renovation.
-The Southern Company Charitable Foundation has donated $400,000 to support the project, and the Riverview Foundation also has generously contributed funding toward this effort.
-The Office of the President — as the lead campus partner on the project — has allocated $250,000 in private resources, as well as additional financial and staff resources from the University of Georgia, including ongoing operational support from Facilities Management Division, Recreational Sports, and the Warnell School of Forestry and Natural Resources.
+The Southern Company Charitable Foundation and the Riverview Foundation generously contributed funding toward this effort.
+The Office of the President—as the lead campus partner on the project—allocated private resources, as well as additional financial and staff resources from the University of Georgia, including ongoing operational support from Facilities Management Division, Recreational Sports, and the Warnell School of Forestry and Natural Resources.